 VII.
 General Taxpayer and Small-scale VAT payer status

-There are two classifications of taxpayers under the new VAT rules: the general taxpayers or small-scale taxpayers.
-A manufacturing or trading company whose sales reached the threshold of RMB 5,000,000 (approx. EUR 640,000) must register as a general VAT payer.
-Any business below this threshold pays 3% VAT on its outputs without the right to claim input VAT credits.
-However, these businesses still have the option to register as general VAT payer if they can demonstrate a profound accounting system and therefore provide detailed tax information as well as having a fixed place of business in China and be approved by the tax authorities.
+There are two classifications of taxpayers under the new VAT rules: the general taxpayers and small-scale taxpayers.
+A manufacturing or trading company whose annual taxable sales reaching the threshold of RMB 5,000,000 (approx. EUR 700,000) must register as a general VAT payer.
+Any business below this threshold should be a small-scale payer, without the right to claim input VAT credits but enjoy a much lower VAT rate.
+However, small-scale payers still have the option to register as a general VAT payer if they can demonstrate a the possession of a sound and well-established accounting system and the maintenance of a fixed place of business in China, subject to the approval by the tax authorities.

 VIII.
 Invoices for VAT (Fapiao)

-Chinese authorities require businesses to issue Fapiaos (invoices/receipts) to oblige companies to pay tax in advance.
-Fapiaos are official invoices/receipts that validate the purchase of goods and services in China.
-The Chinese government introduced them to track tax payments and deter tax evasion.
-Fapiaos are printed, distributed and administered by the Chinese Tax Bureau (State Administration of Tax) but provided by the seller of goods or services.
+Chinese authorities require businesses to issue Fapiaos (official VAT invoices/receipts) to oblige companies to pay VAT for their sales.
+Fapiaos validate the sales and purchase of goods and services in China.
+The Chinese government has introduced them to track tax payments and deter tax evasion.
+Fapiaos are printed, distributed and administered by the Chinese tax authorities (under the leadership of State Administhe tration of Tax) but provided by the seller of goods or services.
 They are registered with the relevant tax authority which audits the issuance in order to determine the appropriate amount of tax payable.

 There are two types of Fapiaos: special VAT Fapiaos and general VAT Fapiaos.

 Special VAT Fapiaos are issued by general taxpayers when goods or services are sold to other businesses or non-consumers.
-General taxpayers are thereby allowed to credit their input VAT.
+General taxpayers, as a buyer, when receiving the Fapiaos, are thereby allowed to credit their input VAT.
 This does not apply to small-scale VAT payers.

 Special VAT Fapiaos contain detailed information including the seller’s